VanillaPlusPlus/VPP-Admin-Tools/README.md

 ## Profiles folder
 The following step is **very important** in getting the configuration for the admin tools to generate.
 If you have not already setup a profiles folder for your server, then you need to preform the following:
-Add **-profiles=AFolderName** to your server startup  parameters, replace **AFolderName** with anything you wish, on server startup that folder will generate in the root directory of your server.
+Add **-profiles=FolderName** to your server startup  parameters, replace **FolderName** with anything you wish, on server startup that folder will generate in the root directory of your server.
 It will contain all of your server logs and any mod generated configuration files.

 **IMPORTANT:** If you are renting from a GSP / Game Service Provider, the steps above are not needed!
 The server is already configured to preform this step, however you will need to locate the profiles folder so you can access the mod generated configuration files! ( The configuration files generate after **1st startup** of server with the mods loaded ).
 Using your FTP access or a File Manager feature with your GSP, search for a folder that contains files of types **.RPT .LOG .ADM** within that folder you will find the configuration of the admin tools.
 Keep in mind, the configuration is generated after **1st startup** with the mod being installed.